Moist huckleberry muffins are great for breakfast or dessert. Using fresh fruit with a brown sugar and oat crumble on top, you’re sure to love these.

 Preheat oven to 425 F. Fill the muffin tin holes 3/4 of the way full.
 Mix crumble topping and spoon 1 tsp on top of each one.
 Use back of spoon to press gently so topping doesn’t fall off.

 Turn temperature down to 350 degrees F and continue baking muffin cups for 12 minutes.
 When toothpick inserted into your huckleberries blueberries lined muffins, take them out.

 I often just touch the middle and if it springs back they’re done too.
-You don’t want to over bake these at all.
+You don’t want to over bake these.
+OR make air fryer muffins.